i-am-neon/fe-infinity-lt/electron/BUNDLED_PYTHON_SETUP.md

 - macOS users must install Wine using: `brew install --cask --no-quarantine wine-stable`
 - The application will use the Windows Python environment through Wine on macOS

-## Setup Process Using Embeddable Python Package
+## Setup Process Using Embeddable Python Package (Windows Instructions)

 Using the Python embeddable package is the most reliable method for creating a portable environment because it's specifically designed to be self-contained without hardcoded paths.